 Our main entrance is fully accessible for wheelchair users.
 It has an automatic door system with an intercom (for out of hours) and push buttons at varying heights.

 When you arrive at our main reception, you’ll be welcomed by our team.
-Induction hearing loops (check areas) are installed and our Perspex shields have microphones and speakers.
-There is a wheelchair-friendly area at reception.
+Induction hearing loops (check areas) are installed and there is a wheelchair-friendly area at reception.

 Getting around the building